-Sometimes we get user-support questions in a context like the following: “we found a crucial customer whose opinion matters a lot …”, “what can you tell us about his/her priorities based on the data?”.
+Sometimes we get user-support questions in a context like the following: “Can you tell us about this crucial customer's priorities based on the data?”
 The answer is: no, we can’t tell much about one person.
 If that person is so important, having a one-on-one conversation is your best solution.

 “A Priority for Me?”

 The word saliency in “group saliency” can be interpreted in many ways.
-Examples include confidence, certainty, familiarity, affinity (or the lack of affinity), emotional attachment, … In other words, “the most relevant thing” can be relevant to us for different reasons.
-Of course, the most common thinking of a business provider can be that “if this is important to my customer”, it must be “a priority for me”.
-That is usually true, but please note there are other classes of use too.
+Examples include confidence, certainty, familiarity, affinity (or the lack of affinity), emotional attachment, etc. In other words, the most relevant thing can be relevant to us for different reasons.
+Of course, the most common thinking of a business provider can be that if this is important to my customer, it must be a priority for me.
+That is usually true, but note there are other types of use.

 Case 1.
 One of the most common examples is for customer satisfaction.
 For example, you just conducted an internal audit of your risk management division.
 You want to ask about the operational aspect of your IA process, how the auditors did as a business partner and advisor, … Or, you manage a long-term supply chain partnership, there was a lot of changes implemented in Q4, now you need to know what’s working, what’s not, … All of these settings are people assessing someone else about something that has happened.
 In these cases, the priorities discovered by AnswerCloud tell “this matters most to the customer”.
 Assuming that you really want to serve them, what matters to them matters to you.
 Thereby, the priority dimension of theirs is the same as yours.
 This is what we call “A Priority for Me”.
 “Me” being the service provider.